-The President of the Republic communicates with the National Assembly by messages which he delivers [prononce] or which he has read and which do not give rise to any debate.
+The President of the Republic communicates with the National Assembly and the Senate by messages which he delivers [prononce] or which he has read and which do not give rise to any debate.

-The initiative of the laws belongs concurrently to the President of the Republic, to the Prime Minister and to the Deputies.
+The initiative of the laws belongs concurrently to the President of the Republic, to the Prime Minister and to the Deputies and to the Senators.